-I’ve never believed in ghosts, but movies may be the next best thing.
-I’m certainly far from the first to compare the two: after all, a movie theater is a room where apparitions of light and shadow take the form of a person or a moment whose original no longer exists.
-The dividing line can be as simple as a cut, a fade, or a presence implied where none is seen.
-For this reason, some of the most effectively ghostly special effects predate not only the digital revolution, and not only color film stock, but sound cinema itself.
+I’ve never believed in ghosts, but movies may be the next best thing: apparitions of light and shadow taking the form of a person or a moment whose original no longer exists.
+At the movies, the dividing line between one mortal plane and the next can be as simple as a cut, a fade, or a presence implied where none is seen.
+And for this reason, some of the most effectively ghostly special effects predate not only the digital revolution, and not only color film stock, but sound cinema itself.
 So credit David Lowery for creating an appropriately elemental spirit and a proudly analog look—even as a digital rental—with A Ghost Story.
 A nameless man and wife (Casey Affleck and Rooney Mara) live together until he dies in a tragic accident.
 From there, looking like a man under a sheet with holes cut out for eyes, his ghost haunts their old house and watches both mournfully and angrily as time moves on without him.

 A Ghost Story is available to rent on iTunes.
 This Halloween, try fun-sized pretension.